preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/apps/index.rst

 Do the following to attach a site:

-1. Copy the Url for the Teamwork Site you want to attach.
+1. Copy the Url for the Sharepoint site for the Teamwork you want to attach.
 2. Go to Team Collaboration settings and click the plus.
 3. Select "Attach Site".